-However, the park has gained a horrendous reputation in the public eye.
+In recent years, the park has gained a horrendous reputation in the public eye.
 Sometimes called “Killa Park” by some neighborhood youth and adults in other parts of the city, Miller Park needs a public relations campaign.

-However, there’s always room to grow.
+There’s always room to grow.
 The Minne Lusa-Miller Park Neighborhood Association is claiming the park actively and working to grow it, and neighboring institutions are doing the same.
 The future is still ahead, and the door has not closed on Miller Park.
 Let’s wait and see what’s ahead!

 - A History of the Miller Park Neighborhood